 Pricing and Plans

-OpenCart has no monthly fees, and the software is free to download – you will only need web hosting and a domain name to get started.
+OpenCart has no monthly fees, and the software is free to download.
+You only need web hosting and a domain name to get started.

-Users can also choose from various free and paid extensions from the marketplace to create an extensive online store.
+Users can choose from various free and paid extensions from the marketplace to create a feature-rich eCommerce store.
 Premium extensions start at $20.

-- Guest checkout – provides an option for site visitors to shop without creating an account.
+- Guest checkout – customers can shop without creating an account.